 Step 5: Apply the amount of layers of fibreglass cloth you need to get the desired rigidity and allow the epoxy to harden for about 24 hours or more.

 Step 1: When the epoxy is all dried, you can sand off any problematic areas and rough up the entire surface.

 Step 2: Mix a blend of microballoons and epoxy to use as a filling agent and brush the outside of the entire mold.
 Give the mold at least a day in order for it to harden.

 Step 3: Once the casting has completely dried, sand off all the raised aspects of the casting until you get a smooth surface.

 Step 1: Remove the foam after you’re done with the sanding as it provides a strong base to apply pressure.
 You can use acetone or any other suitable chemical to remove the solvent, which will pour out freely once you open an area of the fuselage.

 Step 2: Remove the packing tape by pulling a corner of the wax from the wing bay located inside.
 This will leave you with a clean interior as the wax will also remove the remaining foam paste that failed to pour out.

-Spray with Kylon primer or a similar product of your desired color.
-Be sure to continuously wet sand the surface until you achieve the desired smoothness.
+Once the cast has been finished by sanding it, spray with Kylon primer or a similar product of your desired color.
+After painting or in between coats, be sure to continuously wet sand the surface until you achieve the desired smoothness.

-If this sounds too complicated to you, consider opting for a foam injection molding technique.
+If all this sounds too complicated for you, consider opting for a foam injection molding technique or 3D printing.
 It ensures top quality and you can easily outsource the whole process to experts without breaking the bank.
-We can help you out with that, ask us for a quote on your project, or email [email protected]
+If you’d like our help with your project get in touch for a quote here, or email firstname.lastname@example.org